 Gravita's tax offering to the Crypto sector

-Income tax and crypto: In the same way that the trading of stocks and shares can be subject to income tax, it is possible that the trading of cryptocurrencies can also be seen in the same way.
-We urge anybody in this position to speak to us to ensure they minimise their tax liabilities when the rate of income tax can be as high as 48.25%.
+In the same way that the trading of stocks and shares can be subject to income tax, it is possible that the trading of crypto assets can also be seen in the same way.
+Whilst it is quite rare, we would urge any crypto investor that carry out a significant number of transactions to speak to their advisor as the tax rates could climb to as much as 47%.

 IHT on crypto